Skip to main content Skip to footer

 If off-site levies have already been fully paid on your property:

-• These bylaw amendments will have no impact as off-site levies can only be collected once per property.
+• These bylaw amendments will have no impact to you as off-site levies can only be collected once per property.

 If off-site levies have not yet been paid on your property: